Are We Creating Designer Babies?

 I recently talked with a researcher whose production company is planning a video report about egg donation and beauty.
 Her premise, it seems, is to show how intended parents are looking to improve the gene pool by picking the most beautiful egg donor, “so that they can have beautiful children because everyone knows beautiful people do better.”

-She refused to entertain my point of view, based on 20 years in third-party fertility, that most intended parents are looking for someone who has traits and characteristics that are at least somewhat like themselves or their family.
+She refused to entertain my point of view, based on over 20 years in third-party fertility, that most intended parents are looking for someone who has traits and characteristics that are at least somewhat like themselves or their family.

 It's unrealistic to suggest that who you choose for your egg donor doesn't matter or that an egg is just an egg.
 An egg is never just an egg.
 It is a cell that contains the germ of who one's future child will be.
 Although genetics alone won’t completely define who the child will be, when one must choose the factors in this equation they want to help the child they are creating meld into their family of origin.